symfony/symfony-docs/frontend/asset_mapper.rst

 AssetMapper: Simple, Modern CSS & JS Management
 ===============================================

-.. versionadded:: 6.3

-    The AssetMapper component was introduced in Symfony 6.3.

 The AssetMapper component lets you write modern JavaScript and CSS without the complexity of using a bundler.
 Browsers *already* support many modern JavaScript features like the ``import`` statement and ES6 classes.
 And the HTTP/2 protocol means that